Vacancies

 The desired candidate will:

-• Have experience of a structured, controlled method of managing projects with the ability to work under pressure to tight and consistently changing deadlines.
+• Have experience of a structured, controlled method of managing projects with a professional attitude, self-motivation and a pro-active approach to work.

-The closing date for applications is midnight on 16th June 2024 following shortlisting, interviews will take place soon afterwards.
-Interviews will be conducted in the week commencing 24th June 2024 at the CCU which is based at Staffordshire Fire & Rescue Headquarters, Pirehill, Stone.
+The closing date for applications is midnight on Sunday 1st June 2025, following shortlisting, interviews will take place soon afterwards.
+Interviews are expected to be conducted in the week commencing 9th June 2025 at the Civil Contingencies Unit, which is based at Staffordshire Fire & Rescue Headquarters, Pirehill, Stone.

 The successful applicant (subject to reference, security and medical clearance) will then start with the Unit as soon as possible afterwards.

-Any enquiries regarding the recruitment process please contact Kerry.edge@staffordshirefire.gov.uk
+Any enquiries regarding the recruitment process please contact Steph Cooper, HR Officer, on 01785 898574.

 Training and Exercise Development and Delivery Officer (TEDDO)